 iPage states on their hosting page that they offer unlimited disk space for customers as long as they’re compliant with iPage’s terms and conditions.

-When it comes to shared web hosting, “unlimited storage” almost always has some caveats.
+When it comes to shared web hosting, “unlimited” disk space almost always has some caveats.
 If a website gets too big, it will eat up way too many server resources for a shared system to handle.
 When that happens, every website on the shared server can take a performance hit.

-iPage has a disclaimer on instances where they’ve had to work with customers to reduce the number of files on their servers.
-As per their terms of service, they have a “soft cap” of 20,000 files.
+iPage hosting has a disclaimer on instances where they’ve had to work with customers to reduce the number of files on their servers.
+As per their terms of service, they have a “soft cap” of 20,000 files on the disk space.

 Speed is necessary to running a successful website.
 The bandwidth you get from your web host is what determines how fast your site will ultimately be.